-Subject division Number of credits Name of the class & requirements General 2 (compulsory) Core Seminar Graduate School subjects 2 (compulsory) Global Studies General Major 4 (compulsory) Thesis Seminar subjects 4 credits compulsory as thesis instruction during year 2 (2 credits per quarter) May not register in year 1.
-May not register for the class held by professor other than the student's main academic supervisor.
-2 credits must be registered during the quarter the student will submit his/her thesis.
-2 (compulsory) Language Training for Academic Purposes 2 credits are compulsory from one language.
-(1 credit per quarter) May not register for two or more classes in one quarter.
+2 (compulsory) Language Training for Academic Purposes 2 (compulsory) 2 credits are compulsory from one language.
+(1 credit per quarter x 2) May not register for two or more classes in one quarter.
 Note: Must be a language other than the student's native language.
 An exception may be made if it is considered useful for the student's research to take a class in his/her own native language and if the main academic supervisor has given permission.
-If an exception is to be made, the Graduate

-School section of the Educational Affairs Division must be notified.
-Major subjects 12 Must select from subjects offered in Language and Culture Studies Major Related subjects 8 Students may take other General Graduate School Subjects, major subjects in their own course, Language Training for Academic Purposes, and Language and Culture Studies classes in other Global Studies, Japan Studies, and undergraduate courses, up to 8 credits (except Thesis Seminar Subject).
+If an exception is to be made, the Graduate School section of the Educational Affairs Division must be notified.
+Major subjects 12 Must select from subjects offered in Language and Culture Studies Major Related subjects 8 Students may take General Graduate School Subjects, major subjects in their own course, Language Training for Academic Purposes, and Language and Culture Studies classes in other Global Studies, Japan Studies, and undergraduate courses, up to 8 credits (except Thesis Seminar Subject).
 Regarding undergraduate classes, see 1.2.2.
-Courses and Credits Total 30 credits o r more
+Courses and Credits Total 30 credits o or more